 In my view, the best use of social media is to encourage people to interact with you OFF of social media.
-It could start by directing them to your blog site, where they could opt-in to receive a special report or free video series.
-It could direct them to your company website where they could sign up for your newsletter or subscribe to your podcast.
+That could start by directing them to your blog site, where they can opt-in to receive a special report or free video series.
+It could direct them to your company website where they can sign up for your newsletter or subscribe to your podcast.
 It could invite them to lunch, or to get together for a meet-up.

 So why do we want to use social media to lead your prospects off of social media?

-Well, aside from the obvious distraction, diversion, competition and sensory overload that are the hallmarks of social media, we’ve all seen, over and over again, how the rules, functionality and algorithms in social media change constantly, reducing access and limiting communication.
+Well, aside from the obvious distraction, diversion, competition and sensory overload that are the hallmarks of social media, we all see, over and over again, how the rules, functionality and algorithms in social media change constantly, to reduce access and limit communication.

 It used to be that you could post something on social media and it would be shown to the people you’re connected with.
 Now we’ve reached a point where, if you put out a post, they may show it to your people… or they may not.
 In fact, if you don’t pay extra to boost your post, it might be just a tiny percentage of your connections who will be shown the message, which means even a tinier percentage can actually read it and respond to it.

-If we’re just posting cat videos, it doesn’t matter too much.
-But if we’re putting out a thoughtful, compelling message that we want our prospects and clients to see, then deliverability is important.
+If we just post cat videos, it doesn’t matter too much.
+But if we put out a thoughtful, compelling message that we want our prospects and clients to see, then deliverability is important.